 As described above, this framework organizes science content into three broad content areas (Physical Science, Life Science, and Earth and Space Sciences).
 The content is further organized into topics (such as motion), subtopics (such as forces affecting motion), and grade-specific content statements.
 The description of each broad content area follows this structure of increasing specificity and is presented in two ways: narrative introductions and content statements presented in exhibits (see exhibits 8, 10, and 12 in the sections for Physical Science, Life Science, and Earth and Space Sciences, respectively).
-Exhibit 4 summarizes the 2009 NAEP science content topics and subtopics.
+Exhibit 4 summarizes the NAEP science content topics and subtopics.

-Physical Life Earth and Space

-Science Science Sciences

-Matter Properties of matter Changes in matter Energy Forms of energy Energy transfer and conservation Motion Motion at the macroscopic level Forces affecting motion Structures and Functions of Living Systems Organization and development Matter and energy transformations Interdependence Changes in Living Systems Heredity and reproduction Evolution and diversity Earth in Space and Time Objects in the universe History of Earth Earth Structures Properties of Earth materials Tectonics Earth Systems Energy in Earth systems Climate and weather Biogeochemical cycles
+Physical Life Earth and Space Science Science Sciences Matter Properties of matter Changes in matter Structures and Functions of Living Systems • Organization and development Earth in Space and Time Objects in the universe History of Earth Energy Forms of energy Energy transfer and conservation Motion Matter and energy transformations Interdependence Changes in Living Systems Firstory of Earth Earth Structures Properties of Earth materials Tectonics Motion at the macroscopic level Forces affecting motion Heredity and reproduction Evolution and diversity Earth Systems Energy in Earth systems Climate and weather Biogeochemical cycles

 Exhibit 4.
-2009 NAEP science content topics and subtopics
+NAEP science content topics and subtopics